httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 In other words, strict processing is an intentional feature of this specification; it allows non-conformant input to be discovered and corrected by the producer early, and avoids both interoperability and security issues that might otherwise result.

-Note that as a result of this strictness, if a header field is appended to by multiple parties (e.g., intermediaries, or different components in the sender), it could be that an error in one party's value causes the entire header field to fail parsing.
+Note that as a result of this strictness, if a header field is appended to by multiple parties (e.g., intermediaries, or different components in the sender), an error in one party's value is likely to cause the entire header field to fail parsing.

 ## Notational Conventions